 After my victory over Ben in 2013, I had reached the pinnacle of the game and thus almost 100% of players were unwilling to play me.

 Our approach to poker is unique in that that we can easily apply the skills from one game type to another.

 Beginning in 2014 I started playing live tournaments.
 After hard work and a long year and a half of grinding I have to date had over $5,000,000 in tournament cashes.
 Additionally in 2014, In just my first year of playing a large slate of tournaments, I won my first ever World Series of Poker Bracelet.

-I took on the top computer program in the world in the game that was my stomping ground, Heads Up No Limit Texas Hold'em.
-This challenge was going to be a giant experiment in Artificial Intelligence and I was going to be on the forefront to help its development.
+I took on the top computer program in the world in the game that was my stomping ground, heads up No Limit Texas Hold'em.
+This challenge was going to be a giant experiment in artificial intelligence and I was going to be on the forefront of helping its development.

 It was a grueling two weeks, playing eight hours a day, all streamed live on twitch.
-At the end of it all the humans prevailed.
-The computer was no match for us and I lead the way to a large victory for humanity.
-They might have taken over chess, but we still have a fighting chance in poker!
+At the end of it, all the humans had prevailed.
+The computer was no match for us and I led the way to a large victory for humanity.
+They might have taken over chess, but we still had a fighting chance in poker!